Visiting friends and neighbours on the edge of the Namib

 Note for all Swiss people: We now have a dealer who sells the book directly in Switzerland: Tracks4Africa

-But it's about more than just food and the recipes that go with it: The inhabitants' fascinating accounts of their world and their lives are definitely worth reading.
-And so - little by little -
+The result is a book that's about more than just food and the recipes that go with it.
+The inhabitants' fascinating accounts of their world and lives are definitely worth reading.
+Little by little, very special excursions and stories into this unique world on the edge of the desert have been created.

 ‘LEKKER’ is Afrikaans and is used for everything beautiful, delicious, tasty and nice.

-She has designed books and magazines for various publishers and has since founded the Hummerstein publishing house for her own products.
+is a graphic designer and photographer who has been visiting Namibia enthusiastically for more than 20 years.
+She is also a long-standing member of the "Namibia Magazin" team.
+She has designed books and magazines for various publishers and has since founded the Hummerstein publishing house to produce her own books.

 The title ‘LEKKER! - Visiting friends and neighbours!’ could hardly have been better chosen.

-chapters, with recipes and flying visits, and whisks us away to the Namibian desert, Afrikaans is often spoken.
+Where the book takes us as ‘visitors’ in 12 easy-to-read and descriptive chapters, with recipes and flying visits, and whisks us away to the Namibian desert, Afrikaans is often spoken.
 And in this language, the word ‘lekker’ always has a positive meaning.
-It can mean
+It can mean ‘nice’ or ‘good’, ‘pleasant’, ‘entertaining’ or ‘beautiful’, literally of course also ‘delicious’.

 I felt all of these things when reading this atmospherically illustrated book - a successful mixture of travelogue, cookery book and description of various life stories.
-Reading, leafing through,
+Reading, leafing through, looking at and dreaming a little with pleasure and interest, all of this came together quite perfectly for me, making the book my favourite summer read this year.

 I was only too happy to accept the invitation to ‘a culinary journey of discovery through the wild heart of Namibia around the Namib and Naukluft’ from afar.
-My thanks for this ‘journey’ go to
+My thanks for this ‘journey’ go to Ria Henning-Lohmann and Kathrin Schulze Neuhoff, but of course I am also grateful to those neighbours around the Ababis guest farm for sharing their exciting biographies with the readers.

 A book recommendation for everyone who likes Namibia, knows Namibia or wants to get to know Namibia, who is interested in Namibian life stories and enjoys cooking.